JulianT2013/v4-documentation/_v4 documentation/user-pdf-security.md

 ### Default Security [#default-security](#default-security){#default-security}

-> **tldr** – The default security settings allow the user who submits the entry to view their own PDF.
+> **tl;dr** – The default security settings allow the user who submits the entry to view their own PDF.
 Site Administrators and Network Super Administrators can view all PDFs.

 The software ships with conservative defaults that provides a well-balanced mix of PDF access and security.
 By default, the following users will be able to access PDFs: